-'Surface' Series Review
+'Surface' Season 1 Review

 Hope you got your bathing suit ready to go because we're certainly swimming and floating and doing all the things today.
 Showrunner Veronica West introduces audiences to lives being lived in Surface, a new miniseries possibly running eight episodes (more on that later) with intensified attention paid to mental health, memory and cognisance.
 In a wealthy San Francisco neighbourhood, we get to know Sophie (Gugu Mbatha-Raw) who is suffering from severe memory loss after what is told to be her suicide attempt.
 Sophie begins trying to bring back her memories, identity and reasons for the attempt, whether that is information from her finance-millionaire husband James (Oliver Jackson-Cohen), friend Caroline (Ari Graynor), therapist Hannah (Marianne Jean-Baptiste) or cop and her lover Baden (Stephan James).